'We have to stay together,' Biden on alliance behind Ukraine

 “We can’t let this aggression take the form it has and get away with it,” added Biden.

-A senior Biden administration official said there was not an extensive discussion of oil price caps in the president’s meeting with Scholtz.
-The two also did not have a detailed discussion on inflation.

-Both leaders agreed, however, there needs to be a negotiated solution to the Ukraine war — but they did not get into specific details on how to achieve it, the official said.

-Hours before the summit formally opened, Russia launched missile strikes against the Ukrainian capital, striking at least two residential buildings, Kyiv Mayor Vitali Klitschko said.
+Hours before the summit formally opened, Russia launched missile strikes against the Ukrainian capital Sunday, striking at least two residential buildings, Kyiv Mayor Vitali Klitschko said.
 They were the first such strikes by Russia in three weeks.

 Biden condemned Russia’s actions as “more of their barbarism.”